gavinkendall/autoscreen/readme.txt

 The entered phrase will be cleared from the text field because your passphrase has now been hashed and stored in the application's user settings file ("user.xml").

+The menu items available in the system tray icon will also be limited when a session is locked.
+This ensures that the user will not be able to change labels or see when the next screen capture is going to happen.
+The system tray icon's status will appear to remain normal/idle even when screenshots are being taken.
+The user will still be able to use the "Region Select" menu items.

 When the application is stopped, the interface is shown, or the application is exiting, the user will be prompted with an "Enter Passphrase" window which has a text field and an Unlock button for the user to enter the correct passphrase in order to "unlock" the running screen capture session.